 Why is high blood pressure (hypertension) dangerous?

 Obesity is the name used for someone who has gained enough excess weight to put their health at risk.
-Central obesity – where excess fat is stored mainly around the waistline - can increase risk of developing diabetes and metabolic syndrome.
+Central obesity – where you carry excess fat around the waistline – can affect your blood fats and raise the risk of developing diabetes and metabolic syndrome.

-Measuring your waistline is a good way of identifying your risk.
-To do this use a flexible tape measure and wrap this around your waistline.
-For many people this will be at your widest point – roughly around where your tummy button is.
-Use the table below to check your risk:
+Measuring your waistline is a good way of identifying your risk of illness.
+Use a flexible tape measure and wrap this around your waistline and see where you are in the chart below.
+For many people, the waistline is around the widest point – roughly around where your tummy button is.

 |Increased health risk||Serious health risk|